langchain-ai/langsmith-self-hosted-reference-aws/PROD_CHECKLIST.md

 - [ ] Disk usage monitored and alerting configured (>70%)
 - [ ] Query concurrency and disk I/O metrics monitored (leading indicators, not just CPU/memory)

+### Kubernetes Storage / EBS CSI (REQUIRED FOR CLICKHOUSE ON EKS)
+- [ ] AWS EBS CSI Driver installed in the cluster
+- [ ] Default StorageClass exists and provisions EBS volumes
+- [ ] ClickHouse PVCs bind successfully and pods reach Ready state
+- [ ] Volume expansion behavior understood / validated (if used)

+> **Rationale**: ClickHouse persistence on EKS requires dynamic PersistentVolume provisioning via the AWS EBS CSI Driver.
+Without EBS CSI and a functional default EBS-backed StorageClass, ClickHouse PVCs cannot bind and pods will not start.
+This is a hard requirement for in-cluster ClickHouse deployments.

 ---

-## 4. Blob Storage (STRONGLY RECOMMENDED)
+## 4. Blob Storage (REQUIRED FOR PRODUCTION)

-Blob storage (e.g., S3 or GCS) stores large trace artifacts and payloads, reducing ClickHouse size and improving performance.
-Without blob storage, large trace payloads are stored inline in ClickHouse, increasing part counts, merge pressure, and read amplification—often leading to delayed or missing traces under load.
+**Blob storage (e.g., S3 or GCS) is REQUIRED for production deployments.** Blob storage stores large trace artifacts and payloads, reducing ClickHouse part counts, merge pressure, and read amplification.
+Without blob storage, large trace payloads stored inline in ClickHouse cause concurrency collapse, delayed trace visibility, and missing traces under load.

+### Production Requirements
-Blob storage is **strongly recommended for production** and should be enabled if **any** of the following are true:
+- [ ] Blob storage configured and enabled

-- [ ] More than ~10 active tenants
-- [ ] Peak concurrent ClickHouse queries > 100 (or spikes > 200)
-- [ ] P95 query latency > 2s for trace or run retrieval
-- [ ] P95 ingestion delay (`received_at → inserted_at`) > 60s
-- [ ] One or more tenants produce large or verbose traces

-If blob storage is enabled:

 - [ ] Blob storage connectivity validated from cluster
 - [ ] Blob lifecycle policies aligned with ClickHouse TTL settings
 - [ ] Object storage throughput and request limits verified

+### Non-Production Guidance
+Blob storage may be omitted **only** in dev/eval environments that are:
+- Low-traffic (minimal trace volume)
+- Short-lived (proof-of-concept or temporary)
+- Not subject to production SLAs

+For reference, the following heuristics indicate when blob storage becomes critical (but production should have it enabled regardless):
+- More than ~10 active tenants
+- Peak concurrent ClickHouse queries > 100 (or spikes > 200)
+- P95 query latency > 2s for trace or run retrieval
+- P95 ingestion delay (`received_at → inserted_at`) > 60s
+- One or more tenants produce large or verbose traces

 ---

+## 5. Autoscaling (HPA REQUIRED; KEDA OPTIONAL)

+### Horizontal Pod Autoscaler (HPA) - Required
+- [ ] HPA configured for LangSmith services (backend, workers, etc.)
+- [ ] Resource requests/limits set to make HPA meaningful
+- [ ] HPA metrics validated (CPU, memory, or custom metrics as appropriate)
+- [ ] HPA scaling behavior tested under load

+### KEDA (Optional / Advanced)
+- [ ] If KEDA is used: triggers documented and understood
+- [ ] Interaction with HPA validated (KEDA can work alongside HPA but requires careful configuration)
+- [ ] Rollback plan exists if KEDA causes issues
+- [ ] Team understands KEDA is optional (P1/advanced) and not part of P0 baseline

+> **Rationale**: HPA is the Kubernetes-native autoscaling mechanism and is sufficient for the P0 reference architecture.
+KEDA adds complexity and is positioned as optional advanced autoscaling (P1).
+The baseline keeps to HPA for simplicity, supportability, and to avoid unnecessary operational overhead.

+---

-## 5. Scaling Mental Model (UNDERSTOOD)
+## 6. Scaling Mental Model (UNDERSTOOD)

 > **For detailed explanation of read vs write paths, see [`README.md`](./README.md#65-read-vs-write-path-mental-model).**